 - 2011, New York: $20,000 Verdict.
 Plaintiff, a 55-year-old seamstress is struck in the left knee by a car while trying to cross the street.
 Plaintiff claims a pedestrian traffic signal provided the right of way.
 The vehicle’s driver did not stop and was never identified.
 Plaintiff receives minor treatment at the hospital, and after being discharged, immediately presents to a physiatrist complaining of knee pain.
 Plaintiff undergoes 16 weeks of therapy and claims residual pain with reduction in range of movement.
 Plaintiff sues the Motor Vehicle Accident Indemnification Corp which compensates victims of motor-vehicle accidents caused by uninsured or underinsured motorists.
 Jury finds the unidentified driver to be negligent but assigns Plaintiff 25% of the liability.
 They further find that she did not suffer permanent limitation of the knee and award $20,000.
 The comparative-negligence reduction produced a net recovery of $15,000.

 - 2010, Virginia: $225,000 Verdict.
 Plaintiff, 58, is driving when she is struck by Defendant, causing her vehicle to spin.
 Her airbag deploys as a result of the accident.
 Plaintiff’s presents to the ER with facial burns from the airbag, as well as head, neck, and shoulder discomfort.
 Plaintiff presents to the ER again, ten days later, with complaints of swelling in both knees.
-Fluid is removed from the right knee, she is diagnosed with a partial meniscus tear, and undergoes surgery within a month.
+Fluid is removed from the right knee and she is diagnosed with a partial meniscus tear.
+She undergoes surgery within a month.
 Plaintiff claims $48,468 in past medicals and $32,800 in future.
 Plaintiff’s expert testifies that her meniscus was weakened by her arthritis and age, and that she was asymptomatic before the accident.
 Defendant argues that her injury was not as a result of the accident, as she did not complain of knee pain for ten days.
 The jury sides with the Plaintiff and awards her $225,000.